MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Networking/v3.0.0/Set-AzureVNetGatewayKey.md

 # Set-AzureVNetGatewayKey

 ## SYNOPSIS
-Sets the pre-shared key for the connection between an azure_2 VPN gateway and a local network site.
+Sets the pre-shared key for the connection between an Azure VPN gateway and a local network site.

 ## SYNTAX